How do accountants earn commission on lending referrals?

 Over a year, an accountant using a paid platform at the maximum tier pays £4,740 in subscription fees.
 If a Fundably partner is earning £24k+/year, keeping 100% of those earnings without subscription costs matters.

-- Identify your first referral — look at your client list for businesses seeking growth finance, working capital, or asset purchases
+- Identify your first referral.
+Look at your client list for businesses seeking growth finance, working capital or asset purchases.
+Our guide on adding funding advisory to your accountancy practice covers how to spot these opportunities.

 You can book a free consultation with Fundably’s accountant partner team here.